-- A24 The form and content of the audit engagement letter may vary for each entity.
+- A24.
+The form and content of the audit engagement letter may vary for each entity.
 Information included in the audit engagement letter on the auditor's responsibilities may be based on SSA 200.17 Paragraphs 6(b) and 12 of this SSA deal with the description of the responsibilities of management.
-In addition to including the matters required by paragraph 10, an audit engagement letter may make reference to, for example: - Elaboration of the scope of the audit, including reference to applicable legislation. regulations, SSAs, and ethical and other pronouncements of professional bodies to which the auditor adheres. - The form of any other communication of results of the audit engagement. - The requirement for the auditor to communicate key audit matters in the auditor's report in accordance with SSA 701. - The fact that because of the inherent limitations of an audit, together with the inherent limitations of internal control, there is an unavoidable risk that some material misstatements may not be detected, even though the audit is properly planned and performed in accordance with SSAs. - Arrangements regarding the planning and performance of the audit, including the composition of the audit team.
+In addition to including the matters required by paragraph 10, an audit engagement letter may make reference to, for example: - Elaboration of the scope of the audit, including reference to applicable legislation, regulations, SSAs, and ethical and other pronouncements of professional bodies to which the auditor adheres. - The form of any other communication of results of the audit engagement. - The requirement for the auditor to communicate key audit matters in the auditor's report in accordance with SSA 70118. - The fact that because of the inherent limitations of an audit, together with the inherent limitations of internal control, there is an unavoidable risk that some material misstatements may not be detected, even though the audit is properly planned and performed in accordance with SSAs. - Arrangements regarding the planning and performance of the audit, including the composition of the audit team. - The expectation that management will provide written representations (see also paragraph A13). - The expectation that management will provide access to all information of which management is aware that is relevant to the preparation of the financial statements, including an expectation that management will provide access to information relevant to disclosures.

-&lt;sup>16 In the paragraphs that follow, any reference to an audit engagement letter is to be taken as a reference to an audit engagement letter or other suitable form of written agreement.
-SSA 200, paragraphs 3-9.
+16 In the paragraphs that follow, any reference to an audit engagement letter is to be taken as a reference to an audit engagement letter or other suitable form of written agreement.
+17 SSA 200, paragraphs 2.0